mozilla/nunjucks/docs/templating.md

 ### indent

-Indents a string using spaces.
+Indent a string using spaces.
 Default behaviour is *not* to indent the first line.
 Default indentation is 4 spaces.